Blendify/blender-manual/blender_docs/manual/editors/node_editor/nodes/groups.rst

 Default naming for the node group is "NodeGroup", "NodeGroup.001" etc.
 There is a name field in the node group you can click into to change the name of the group.
 Change the name of the node group to something meaningful.
-When appending node groups from one blend file to another, Blender does not make a distinction between material node groups or composite node groups, so it is recommended to use some naming convention that will allow you to easily distinguish between the two types.
+When appending node groups from one blend-file to another, Blender does not make a distinction between material node groups or composite node groups, so it is recommended to use some naming convention that will allow you to easily distinguish between the two types.